News

 Clockwise from top left: A downpour over Cravens Peak in central western Queensland in November 2011; ecologist Glenda Wardle of Sydney University collecting data in the Simpson Desert; ecologist Tony Popic bagging Crotolaria cunninghamii; and Ethabuka Spring in south-west Queensland.
 (Photos courtesy of Aaron Greenville and Glenda Wardle)

 Often ecologists wanting to study such an extreme event would be scrambling to bring together sufficient resources to complete a reactionary one-off study.
-However, the nature of LTERN’s long-term monitoring programs means that its desert ecologists were already on hand to document these unusual extreme climatic events.
+However, the nature of LTERN’s long-term environmental monitoring programs means that its desert ecologists were already on hand to document these unusual extreme climatic events.
 They also had years of data to compare their findings to.

 All their hard work is now on show and has been featured in a recent special issue of the journal Austral Ecology.
 The issue, called ‘Greening of arid Australia: new insights from extreme years’, presents papers that investigate how vegetation, small mammal, predator, bird and fish communities responded to the period of well above average rainfall.